frictionlessdata/livemark/README.md

 > This software is in the early stages and not well-tested

-Write and publish Markdown documents with interactive tables, chartes, and more.
+Livemark is a Markdown static page generator that brings in interactive charts, tables, and more.

 ## Purpose